Ustaše Militia: Formation and organisational changes

 The Ustaše militia was created on 11 April 1941 when Marshal Slavko Kvaternik appointed a separate staff to control the various volunteer armed groups that had risen spontaneously throughout the NDH as the Yugoslav Army collapsed in the face of the Axis invasion.
 On 10 May 1941, Ante Pavelić issued a special order which detailed its formal organisation.
 However, some of the groups that formed early were irregular or "wild" Ustaše units that were not included in the formal organisation, which initially numbered 4,500.
 The number of irregular Ustaše across the NDH was reportedly as high as 25,000–30,000.
 Both formal and irregular units were soon involved in atrocities against Serbs, Jews, Gypsies, and all alleged and actual opponents of the Ustaše regime.

 The militia consisted mostly of volunteers, and only 25% of the officer corps were professionally trained.
 Members were indoctrinated in Ustaše ideology and committed to defending Pavelić and the Ustaše regime.
 Whilst Pavelić was its titular commander-in-chief, he exercised no practical control over its military operations, as Ustaše formations and units in the field were placed under command of Home Guard or Axis forces.

-The militia included a significant number of Muslims, although their numbers fell after mid-1943, and there were no Muslim militia leaders and few promoted to higher ranks.
+The militia had a significant number of Muslims, although their numbers fell after mid-1943, and there were no Muslim militia leaders and few promoted to higher ranks.
 It also included the small Volksdeutsche militia (Einsatzstaffel der Deutschen Mannschaft, EDM), which was created in July 1941 and grew to 1,500 regular and 1,200 reserve troops by June 1942.
 The main task of the EDM was to protect German communities in Yugoslavia, mainly in Slavonia and Syrmia.

 In August 1941, the Ustaše Surveillance Service (Ustaška nadzorna služba) was created to combat anti-Ustaše activities throughout the NDH.
 The Surveillance Service consisted of four elements: the Ustaše Police, Ustaše Intelligence Service, Ustaše Defence Brigades, and Personnel.
 The head of the Surveillance Service was appointed by and directly accountable to Pavelić.